HaydenFaulkner/VideoYOLO/README.md

 ### Training
 To train a model you can use something like:
 ```
-python train_yolov3.py --dataset voc --gpus 0,1,2,3 --save_prefix 0001 --num_workers 16 --warmup_lr 0.0001 --warmup_epochs 3 --syncbn
+python train_yolov3.py --dataset voc --gpus 0,1,2,3 --save_prefix 0001 --warmup_epochs 3 --syncbn
 ```

-If you don't have this much power available you will need to specify a lower batch size:
+If you don't have this much power available you will need to specify a lower batch size (this also will default to one GPU):
 ```
-python train_yolov3.py --batch_size 4 --dataset voc --save_prefix 0001 --warmup_lr 0.0001 --warmup_epochs 3
+python train_yolov3.py --batch_size 4 --dataset voc --save_prefix 0001 --warmup_epochs 3
 ```

-Using MobileNet1.0 `--network mobilenet1.0` and batch size of 16
-`--batch_size 16` for `voc` uses **9GB** of GPU memory

 ***We found a warmup was necessary for YOLOv3***